Islam Prophet Muhammad Biography

 Migration to Medina (Hijrah)

-Medina, located over 200 miles (320 km) to the north of Mecca, was established by Jews who had survived the revolt against the Romans.
-Arab tribes from southern Arabia migrated to the city and settled down alongside the Jewish community.
+Medina, more than 320 kilometers to the North of Mecca, was founded by Jewish refugees who had escaped the revolt against the Romans.
+Statements of the city some Arab tribes from southern Arabia moved into the city and join the Jewish people.

-Muhammad entrusted Mus'ab ibn Umayr to join five of the earlier converts on their return to Medina to promote Islam.
-Seventy-five individuals from Medina attended a clandestine meeting at Aqaba and pledged their loyalty to him.
+The Prophet Muhammad commissioned Mus’ab ibn Umayr to go back to Medina, and teach five of the previous converts about Islam.
+Mubarak claimed that 75 people from Medina gathered in a secret meeting at Aqaba and vowed to support him.

 Medinan years